higorcamelo/bot-RU-telegram/README.en.md

 # JaBOT Al Mossar - Telegram Menu Bot

 JaBOT Al Mossar is your daily meal assistant on Telegram!
 This bot provides a convenient way to access the lunch and dinner menu right in the palm of your hand.
-It has been lovingly developed in Python and is hosted on Google Cloud Platform to ensure that you and all students can enjoy the delicious meal options anytime.
+It has been lovingly developed in Python and eventually will be hosted on Amazon Web Service to ensure that you and all students can enjoy the delicious meal options anytime.

 ## How to Use